Everyone wants to provide the best customer service.

 Sometimes your call center agents will simply hit a brick wall and that is the moment when your help is the thing they need.
 Thanks to features such as call transferring or “call invitation” you can simply join the call and help resolve the problem.

 Be ready to answer your agent’s prompts and be able to join the call when it is needed.

 20. Use previous calls as a training ground

-Great way to utilize call recordings is to use them as a training material for your agents, especially new ones.
+A great way to utilize call recordings is to use them as training material for your agents,

 Thanks to such a practice your new hires will quickly get a hint of how customer service looks like in your company and what principles should they follow while making the call.